 DOH epidemiologists did not evaluate area cancer rates for two reasons.
 First, the maximum estimated increased cancer risks for exposure to contaminants of concern in the surface soil on or near this site is "low" to "extremely low."
-Second, in addition to the low to extremely low risk, exposure to surface soil is limited due to the restricted access to the site as a result of the site being fenced and mostly covered by structures, asphalt or cement.
+Second, in addition to the low to extremely low risk, exposure to surface soil is limited due to the restricted site access because of the site being fenced and mostly covered by structures, asphalt or cement.